thingsdb/ThingsDocs/v0/content/collection-api/str.md

 Convert a value to a string.
 If no value is given, an empty string `""` is returned.

+When [bytes](../../data-types/bytes) are converted to [str](../../data-types/str) then the data will be checked if it contains valid UTF-8 characters.
+If this is not the case, a `VALUE_ERROR` will be raised.

 This function does *not* generate an [event](../../events).

 ### Function